 Still very good, even though almost 30 years old, is the little pamphlet by Henry George Fischer, who describes his struggle to find an instrument close to an historic original.
 At least the instrument builders who make acceptable historical copies are still the same two makers in the Netherlands and in northern Germany, with a third one in Switzerland coming close.
 The little book you find downloadable online.

 For cornett players there will be another solution.
-Our teacher Sam Goble is a maker of mouthpieces.
-If you have an instrument at the higher pitch of 466 Hz he can sell you a transposing mouthpiece to get you down to our standard pitch of 460 Hz.
+Sam Goble is a maker of mouthpieces.
+If you have an instrument at the higher pitch of 466 Hz he can sell you a transposing mouthpiece to get you down to our standard pitch of 458 Hz.
 Or to bring a 440 instrument down to 408 and you transpose up a whole step.
 We also have some instruments at the right pitch available.

 Bass curtal players with high pitch instruments are welcome to join in at these weekends.
 Just make sure your reeds are big enough and your bocals are long enough to match our pitch.

 Singers A consort is not a choir!
-You should be able to carry a line, one on a part, in a rich texture.
+You should be able to carry a line, one to a part, in a rich texture.
 We will begin with a very different way of voice building than you might be used to.
 Volume is not a concern.
 Instead we are looking for overtones that can go into resonance and that carry a voice through a cathedral!

-We do have a large set of 15 Renaissance instruments in: F, C, C, f, g, g, c', c', c',f', f', g', g', c'', d''.
+We do have a large set of 17 Renaissance instruments in: F, c, c, f, g, g, g, c', c', c',d',f', f', g', g', c'', d''.
 With this we can play all music up to seven or nine parts without ever running into problems.

 If you have a matched set of Renaissance recorders, please bring them, even if they are at a different pitch.
 It is always nice to compare and to get another group started in a second or third room.
 Ganassi recorders are not Renaissance consort instruments.
-They have been developed for solo playing and will do fine for j.ust that.
+They have been developed for solo playing and will do fine for just that.

 If we take Ganassi and the instruments from museums and paintings that represent the so called Venetian school, we can state two things: By 1540 we do have a very high level of playing and instrument building, that is well beyond an experimental stage; and most of the instruments we see are rather big - great basses, basses and tenors.
-These viols were the perfect answer to the need of lower pitches in a musical world, that was going to perform Masses for 40-60 solo voices just one generation later.
+These viols were the perfect answer to the need of lower voices in a musical world that was going to perform Masses for 40-60 solo voices just one generation later.

 It would be nice to have as many early (pre-Jaye) viols strung in plain gut as possible.
 Wound strings don't belong to this musical world.
-Valtenin Oelmüller will be around with his moroccan gut strings ready to re-string instruments Saturday evening.
+Valentin Oelmüller will be around with his moroccan gut strings ready to re-string instruments Saturday evening.